 - (3) Article 14 of our Basic Policy on Corporate Governance outlines the policy behind determining remuneration for Directors and Executive Officers, per below. - The amount of the remuneration for Directors and Executive Officers will be determined at a Board of Directors meeting taking into account the views of the Nomination and Remuneration Advisory Committee within the remuneration cap specified by resolution of a General Meeting of Shareholders based on the following policy: - (i) The remuneration plan should be highly linked not only to short-term performance but also to medium- to long-term performance and improvement of corporate value; - (ii) The plan should be linked to the value to be newly created and provided in the course of promoting the ESG integrated management; - (iii) The plan should be designed to be linked to shareholder value of the Company; - (iv) The remuneration level should be such that the Company can secure and maintain the human resources necessary to achieve its long-term vision; and - (v) The plan should ensure transparency and objectivity in the remuneration determination process. - 2.
-The remuneration for Directors and executive officers shall be as follows; however, Outside directors shall receive only fixed remuneration. - (i) fixed remuneration commensurate with its responsibilities and roles - (ii) annual performance-based bonus as a short-term incentive - (iii) performance-based restricted stock remuneration as a medium- to long-term incentive The remuneration for Outside Directors shall only be fixed remuneration. - 3.
-From the perspective of ensuring objectivity and appropriateness, the level of remuneration for the Company will be set with reference to the levels of other companies as surveyed by Outside professional organizations, with the aim of achieving the mid-to high level of remuneration in companies of similar size.
-The Company will revise the remuneration levels as necessary in response to changes in the external environment. - (4) Article 13 of the Basic Policy on Corporate Governance makes stipulations regarding the qualifications, appointment policy and others of candidates for Director, Audit & Supervisory Board Member and Executive Officer, as indicated below.
+The remuneration of Directors (excluding Outside Directors) and Executive Officers shall be as follows. - (i) fixed remuneration commensurate with its responsibilities and roles - (ii) annual performance-based bonus as a short-term incentive - (iii) performance-based restricted stock remuneration as a medium- to long-term incentive The remuneration of Outside Directors shall only be fixed remuneration. - 3.
+From the perspective of ensuring objectivity and appropriateness, the level of remuneration for the Company will be set with reference to the levels of other companies as surveyed by outside professional organizations, with the aim of achieving the mid-to high level of remuneration in companies of similar size.
+The Company will revise the remuneration levels as necessary in response to changes in the external environment.

-- 1. The Board of Directors determines the candidates for Director and Audit & Supervisory Board Member, and Executive Officer from among persons of upstanding character and insight who are valuable to the management of the Company, taking into consideration the opinions from the Nomination and Remuneration Advisory Committee. - 2.
+- (4) Article 13 of the Basic Policy on Corporate Governance makes stipulations regarding the qualifications, appointment policy and others of candidates for Director, Audit & Supervisory Board Member and Executive Officer, as indicated below. - 1.
+The Board of Directors determines the candidates for Director and Audit & Supervisory Board Member, and Executive Officer from among persons of upstanding character and insight who are valuable to the management of the Company, taking into consideration the opinions from the Nomination and Remuneration Advisory Committee. - 2.
+Candidates for Director shall be selected from those who meet the following criteria. - (i) Possess a high standard of ethics - (ii) Be capable to embodying the Group's corporate philosophy - (iii) Have the management capability (skills) necessary to enhance the Company's corporate value over mid- to long-term - 3.
 When Directors, Audit & Supervisory Board Members and Executive Officers violate laws, regulations and the Company's articles of incorporation or other grounds considered to be difficult to appropriately perform their duties occur, the Board of Directors will determine removal of the position of relevant Director, Audit & Supervisory Board Member and Executive Officer, other disposition or the submission of the proposal to dismiss the relevant Director, Audit & Supervisory Board Member and Executive Officer to the Company's general meeting of shareholders taking into consideration the opinions from the Nomination and Remuneration Advisory Committee. - (5) For individual explanations regarding the selection and appointment of candidates for Director and Audit & Supervisory Board Member and regarding the dismissal of Directors and Audit & Supervisory Board Members, please refer to the Reference Documents for the Notice of Convocation for the General Meeting of Shareholders.